Forescout/eyeExtend-Connect/Infoblox/README.md

 Currently, if there is a conflict for a device within Infoblox, this App will not retrieve any data to avoid pulling incorrect data into Forescout host profiles.

-This app has been tested with Infoblox Web API version 2.12.3
+This app has been tested with Infoblox Web API version 2.12.3 Connect Module 2.1.3 and Connect Plugin 2.0.3 required for this app

 # What to Do
 To set up your system for using the eyeExtend Connect Infoblox App, perform the following steps: